-It is not the first time, though, that Lady Leshurr is identified as a rising star, or that she is noticed in America.
-It happened already, by 2011, with her third – or maybe her fourth, depending on how we count them – mixtape: Friggin L. This was such a defining release for her, that she would name that way her own clothing brand.
-The reason why this was noticed, was her own take on Chris Brown's "Look at Me Now".
+It is not the first time, though, that Lady Leshurr looks like a rising star, or that America pays attention to her.
+It happened already by 2011, with her third – or maybe her fourth – mixtape: Friggin L. This was such a defining release for her, that she would name her own clothing brand after it.
+That mixtape was primarily noticed through her own take on Chris Brown's "Look at Me Now".
 Her video was a parody of the original one, and it buzzed significantly on the Internet, catching the ears of people like Lil Wayne and Trey Songz.
-And Lady Leshurr's notoriety developed even further a bit later, with the success of her single "Blazin’", a collaboration with the production duo Torqux.
-By then, she had been offered attracting deals by major labels.
-But she declined their proposals, apparently unhappy with being positioned as a rival to Nicki Minaj.
+Lady Leshurr's notoriety expanded even further a bit later, with the success of her single "Blazin’", a collaboration with the production duo Torqux.
+By then, she had been proposed attracting deals by major labels.
+But she declined such offers, apparently unhappy to be positioned by them as a rival to Nicki Minaj.

-This background story is telling us something about Lady Leshurr: her music has a strong US focus, even if she is associated to the grime scene.
-After having been an actress in a movie about gangs, 1 Day, by 2009, and relocated to London, she'd been acknowledged by grime rappers as one of them.
-And her style, made for a large part of freestyles delivered in double time on IDM-sounding music – she even collaborated with electronic music veterans like Orbital – was quite close to theirs.
-However, the citizen of Birmingham whom Melesha O'Garro was, has been primarily influenced by the likes of Eminem, Missy Elliott and Busta Rhymes, in their most extravagant times.
-And her music is full of such American influences.
+This background story is telling us something about Lady Leshurr: her music has a strong US appeal, even if she is associated to the UK grime scene.
+After having been an actress in a movie about gangs (1 Day) around 2009, and relocated to London, she'd been acknowledged by grime rappers as one of them.
+Actually her style, made for a large part of freestyles delivered in double time on IDM-sounding music – she even collaborated with electronic music veterans like Orbital – was quite close to theirs.
+However the citizen of Birmingham, Melesha O'Garro was, had been primarily influenced by the likes of Eminem, Missy Elliott and Busta Rhymes, in their most extravagant times.
+As a result, her music was full of such American influences.

-This is obvious on Friggin L. This traditional kind of mixtape – it compiled freestyles delivered on existing materials – did not only appropriate Chris Brown's music.
-As early as with the first track, with her impressively quick flow, she rode Rick Ross' monstrous "B.M.F".
+This is obvious on Friggin L. This traditional kind of mixtape – it compiled freestyles delivered on existing materials – did not only appropriate the music of Chris Brown.
+As early as with the first track, with her impressively fast flow, the rapper rode Rick Ross' anthological "B.M.F".
 She did the same with Lil Wayne and Cory Gunz's "6 Foot 7 Foot".
-And then, with "Pizzin' on 'Em", putting aside her typical style of rap, she imitated Nicki Minaj's in a convincing way on her own "Did It on 'Em".
-It was only at the end, with "Touch a Follow Button", that Leshurr recalled where she was from.
-When, as an Englishwoman of Caribbean descent, she turned into dancehall; or when she was 100% grime again with Tinchy Stryder's "Game Over".
+And then, with "Pizzin' on 'Em", putting aside her typical style of rap, she imitated Nicki Minaj's in a convincing way, with her own "Did It on 'Em".
+It was only at the end, with "Touch a Follow Button", that Lady Leshurr recalled where she was from, when, as an Englishwoman of Caribbean descent, she switched to dancehall music, or when she turned 100% grime again, on Tinchy Stryder's "Game Over".

-It was actually the second time that Lady Leshurr played with that track.
-She had done it one year earlier, along with seven other UK female rappers, on a powerful feminist anthem.
-But with Friggin L, it was her own manifesto that she delivered.
+It was the second time that Lady Leshurr played with that track.
+She had done it one year earlier.
+Along with a bunch of other UK female rappers (Cherri V, Ruff Diamonds, A Dot, Envy, Lioness, Baby Blue, RoXXXan, Mz Bratt), she had used it to deliver a powerful feminist anthem.
+But this time, with the Friggin L mixtape, it was her personal manifesto that she delivered.